alncat/opusDSD/README.md

 During training, opus-DSD will output temporary volumes called ```tmp*.mrc``` (or the prefix you specified), you can check the intermediate results by viewing them in Chimera.
 Opus-DSD uses 3D volume as intermediate representation, so it requires larger amount of memory, v100 gpus will be sufficient for its training.
 Its training speed is slower, which requires 2 hours on 4 v100 gpus to finish one epoch on dataset with 20k images.
 By default, opus-DSD reads all images into memory before training, so it may require some more host memories **To disable this behavior, you can include ```--notinmem``` into the training command**.

 # analyze result <a name="analysis"></a>
-You can use the analysis scripts in opusDSD to visualizing the learned latent space!
+You can use the analysis scripts in opusDSD/analysis_scripts to visualizing the learned latent space!
 The analysis procedure is detailed as following.
 You can try out our program at https://codeocean.com/capsule/9350896/tree/v1, which is a slightly older version.

 The first step is to sample the latent space using kmeans algorithm.
-Suppose the results are in ```/work/sp```,
+Suppose the training results are in ```/work/sp```, you can invoke the analysis scripts using command like ```dsdsh commandx```,

 ```
-sh analyze.sh /work/sp 16 4 16
+dsdsh analyze /work/sp 16 4 16
                 $1    $2 $3 $4
 ```